What's the timetable?

 One watt-hour is equivalent to one watt of power consumed or generated continuously

-electricity annually.
-This is an equivalent amount of power used by 2kW electric
+annually.
+This is an equivalent amount of power used by 2kW electric kettle switched

 top

-of the tidal flow, the size of the turbine rotor, the tidal cycle and the efficiency
+flow, the size of the turbine rotor, the tidal cycle and the efficiency of the design.

-of the design.
-There are nearly two high tides and two low tides each 24 hours in
+There are nearly two high tides and two low tides each 24 hours in the Kaipara.

-the Kaipara.
-Each turbine will be in action for about 15 hours each day.
+Each turbine will be in action for about 14 hours each day.

 Spring tides generate more flow than neap tides, and the outgoing or ebb tide is